AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/errors/retry.md

 >
 >![](assets/http-make-request-350x116.png)
 >
->If the result of the potentially failing module is too complex to be stored in a simple variable, you may employ a data store to store/retrieve the result.
+>If the result of the potentially failing module is too complex to be stored in a simple variable, you can employ a data store to store/retrieve the result.
 The data store would contain just one record.
 The record's key can be, for example, `Result`.
 >
 >For more information on data stores, see [Data Stores in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/data-stores.md)